-We are thrilled to launch the 1st Open QCK Challenge based on the 1st and 2nd QCK Hackathons!
-We gratefully acknowledge support from IBM and Rigetti in preparing and running the challenge.
+We are thrilled to launch the 1st Open QCK Challenge!
+We gratefully acknowledge support from IBM, Rigetti and Innovate UK in preparing and running the challenge.

-We are organizing our third QCK hackathon in Paris, France.
-Please stay tuned!
+We are organizing our fourth QCK hackathon in Oxford, UK.
+Stay tuned!

 We organized our second QCK hackathon in London, UK.
 Over 40 participants collaborated in teams to solve a quantum chemistry problem, and for the day were given priority access to IBM Quantum Experience machines, including a 16-bit quantum computer.
 Thanks to QCK, the participants had the opportunity to build upon the knowledge gained from the first hackathon and view experimental results on a live dashboard.

 We held our first QCK hackathon in Cambridge, UK.
 (Also, to the best of our knowledge, this was the first quantum hackathon in Western Europe!)
 Over 20 keen quantum programmers were given exclusive cloud access to Rigetti's 8-qubit Agave quantum computer and simulator.
 We had participants with various backgrounds, ranging from secondary school students to PhD students and experienced professionals, most of whom had no prior experience programming quantum computers.